iotaledger/hornet/docs/getting_started/installation_steps.md

 sudo systemctl enable hornet.service
 ```

 The Hornet configuration files are located under the `/var/lib/hornet` directory.
-See more details on how to configure Hornet under the [post installation](../post_installation/config.md) chapter.
+See more details on how to configure Hornet under the [post installation](../post_installation/post_installation.md) chapter.

-Environment files to configure multiple default parameters are located under the `/etc/default/hornet` directory.
+Environment file to configure multiple default parameters are located under the `/etc/default/hornet` directory.

 **Start the node;** use `systemd` service to start running Hornet on the Mainnet:
 ```bash